William L. Bucknall Jr. '63, '65, '08 Hon.

 Mr. Bucknall was responsible for Human Resources and Organization at United Technologies, one of the world's largest manufacturers of building systems and aerospace products and one of the most renowned companies in the nation.
 Prior to that position, Mr. Bucknall was vice president, Human Resources at Carrier Corp., a division of United Technologies.
 He joined United Technologies in 1966, serving as vice president, Personnel and Industrial Relations for Otis North American Operations, and vice president, Personnel and Industrial Relations for the manufacturing division of Pratt & Whitney, another division of United Technologies.

 Mr. Bucknall now serves on the North American Executive Board of the MIT Sloan School of Management and is an honorary member of the board of directors of Special Olympics Connecticut.
 He was inducted into the National Academy of Human Resources in 1997.
 He has also served as a member of the Dean's Advisory Council at the MIT Sloan School of Management, was a board member of the Human Resources Policy Association and was a member of the advisory board for the Center for Advanced Human Resource Studies at Cornell University.
 Mr. Bucknall served on the Board of Governors of the University of New Haven from 1992 to 2000, including as its chair from 1998 to 2000.
 He rejoined the board in 2006 and was named vice chair in 2012.
-He was a recipient of the University of New Haven’s Distinguished Alumni Award in 1999 and received an honorary Doctor of Business Administration from the University of New Haven in 2008.
+He received an honorary Doctor of Business Administration from the University of New Haven in 2008.
 He was awarded the University’s President’s Award in 2013.

 Mr. Bucknall earned his bachelor's degree in Business Administration from the University of New Haven, and was a Sloan Fellow at the Massachusetts Institute of Technology, from which he earned his master's degree.